6 Stages of Plant life Cycle in Detail and with Diagram

 1. What structures or stages in the life cycle of a plant are haploid

-Pollen and ova are haploid in nature and they exist in the pollen stage and reproduction stage.
+Pollen and ova are haploid in nature, and they exist in the pollen stage and the reproductive stage.

 2. When does meiosis occur in the plant life cycle?